petrushy/Orekit/README.md

 # Orekit

+**This branch is the special branch containing the modifications needed for the Orekit Python Wrapper.**

 > An accurate and efficient core layer for space flight dynamics applications

 [Orekit](https://www.orekit.org) is a low level space dynamics library written